toshi-ara/makedummies/README.md

 -   col: Columns vector (all columns are used if NULL is given)
 -   numerical: Columns vector converting from factor/ordered to numeric (ignore if column is numeric)
--   as.is: Columns vector not converting (all columns are used if NULL is given)
+-   as.is: Columns vector not converting
 -   sep: obsoluted

 Examples